 What I put in my daypack for a short hike in the Bisti/De-Na-Zin Wilderness

-Our tours are five hours long and cover 4 to 5 miles of walking.
-Below is a list of items I always take:
+Our tours can last up to five hours and covers 4 to 5 miles of walking.
+Depending on weather, below are items I take:

 - salty and sweet snacks

-The wilderness is open year-round, so, hydration is vital as you move in the wilderness.
-The weather and what you wear are always factors for staying hydrated.
+The wilderness is open year-round.
+The weather and what you wear are always factors for keeping hydrated.
 Extreme heat over 38 degree Celsius (100 degrees Fahrenheit) is common during late spring and throughout the summer.
 Winter and some Fall days have blowing winds nearing freezing temperatures.
+Dress in layers.

 It’s important to know cotton clothing does poorly when hiking.
 For example, denim clothing is cotton, and when wet, will retain moisture.
 Cotton will draw your body heat away, and if in cold temperatures, freeze, speeding symptoms for hypothermia.
-Wearing wool or polyester fabrics is vital.
-I like to wear my UV half buff any time of the year to keep from sunburn or to keep warm.
+Wearing wool or polyester fabrics is recommended.
+I like to wear sun protection (UPF) clothing during hikes for UV protection, sunburn, and to keep cool/warm.

 Don’t forget your camera!
 Travel guests have high-end equipment and gear that I help carry.
-Some, take photos with their cell phone or take in the moment through meditation.
+Smartphone photography is popular, or you can simply take in the moment.